L0jk4/paint_nosolid/README.md

  ## Concept

  ### Baseline (free aim mode)
- `+paint` command performs a trace forward and sends an `Entity Decal` temporary entity to the client, which works for pretty much everything visible and solid that accepts decals.
+ `+paint` command performs a `TR_TraceRay` forward and sends an `Entity Decal` temporary entity with hit info to the client, which works for pretty much everything visible and solid that accepts decals.
 Additionally I made it hit non-solid displacements by patching out a few checks for the duration of painting.

  ### Non-solid entities (target mode)